 Child Custody Surveillance | Divorce | Court Order Violations

-Houston Child Custody / Divorce Investigations / Violations of Court Order Evidence - If there are children involved in your divorce, evidence of adultery (cheating), violating a restraining order, not following a custody agreement, or placing the child in a dangerous situation can help you win a favorable settlement in court for both division of assets/property and child custody.
+Houston Child Custody / Divorce Investigations / Violations of Court Order Evidence since 1998 - If there are children involved in your divorce, evidence of adultery (cheating), violating a restraining order, not following a custody agreement, or placing the child in a dangerous situation can help you win a favorable settlement in court for both division of assets/property and child custody.
 If you are having doubts, instead of trying to figure it out on your own, (and risk getting caught), it's always better to hire a professional.
 Often we can find out what's going on in just a few days.

 Typically, Surveillance is needed in order to find out what someone is up to.
 We can watch your soon to be Ex for a few hours or a few days.
 We can conduct activity checks at their location to see who is present when the child is there or how the Ex acts when the child is gone.
 We can log all visitors and run background checks to see the types of people who are around your child when your Ex has custody.